Effects of Afternoon Napping, Caffeine, and Standardised Active Recovery on Evening Athletic Performance (NAP-CAF-REC)

 Simple Reaction Time (SRT)

-Time Frame: Measured at approximately 19:15 (first test in the battery) on each of the 5 experimental days
+Time Frame: At approximately 19:15 on each of the five experimental days.

 Mean reaction time (milliseconds) across 15 recorded trials.
 A green circle appeared on a black background on a 15-inch laptop screen (60 Hz refresh rate), and participants pressed the space bar as quickly as possible.
 Inter-trial interval varied randomly between 1000 and 2000 ms. Measured using OpenSesame software (version 3.3).
 Lower values indicate faster simple reaction time and better cognitive processing speed.

-Measured at approximately 19:15 (first test in the battery) on each of the 5 experimental days
+At approximately 19:15 on each of the five experimental days.

 Choice Reaction Time (CRT)

-Time Frame: Measured at approximately 19:20 (second test in the battery) on each of the 5 experimental days
+Time Frame: At approximately 19:20 on each of the five experimental days.

 Mean reaction time (milliseconds) across 15 recorded trials.
 Either a red circle (press the left arrow key) or a blue square (press the right arrow key) appeared randomly on a 15-inch laptop screen (60 Hz refresh rate).
 Participants had to identify the stimulus and press the correct key as quickly as possible.
 Inter-trial interval varied randomly between 1000 and 2000 ms. Measured using OpenSesame software (version 3.3).
 Lower values indicate faster choice reaction time and better cognitive decision-making speed.

-Measured at approximately 19:20 (second test in the battery) on each of the 5 experimental days
+At approximately 19:20 on each of the five experimental days.

 Salivary Cortisol Concentration